EXP-00/IBSchool_notes/Theory_of_Knowledge/KnowledgeClaims.md

 ### Predictions

-Statements about **what is expected to happen in the future** based on evidence, patterns, or reasoning.
+Statements about **something that can be observed only in the future** based on evidence, patterns, or reasoning.

 **Example:** "Global temperatures will continue to rise."